 Parameters Dry stress Motivation Wet stress Motivation Stress at zero FS 9 During dry season some rheophilic macroinvertebrate taxa and small rheophilic fish species need fast flows to maintain their ecological integrity, driven by habitat and water quality.
-Large semi-rheophilic species (L. natalensis) require fast flows during the wet season for spawning habitat.
+9 Large semi-rheophilic species (L. natalensis) require fast flows during the wet season for spawning habitat.
 Fast habitats are also important for small rheophilic species (A. natalensis).
-Loss of flow will also reduce wat quality (especially oxygen) that is required to maintain habitat quality (especially nursery areas for larvae).
+Loss of flow will also reduce water quality (especially oxygen) that is required to maintain habitat quality (especially nursery areas for larvae).
 Loss of fast habitats will also be detrimental to rheophilic macroinvertebrate taxa.
-Parameters Weight Motivation Weight Motivation FS 1 A good mix of viable habitats in fast 3 It is more important to maintain deeper habitats FI 4 maintain the macoinvertebrate 4 fish species are present (requirement for FD 10 assemblage during the dry season.
+Parameters Weight Motivation Weight Motivation FS 1 A good mix of viable habitats in fast flows over stones is favourable to 3 FI 4 maintain the macroinvertebrate 4 It is more important to maintain deeper habitats FD 10 assemblage during the dry season.
 The high importance of FD habitats is attributed to the importance to meet the requirement of the high rheophilic macroinvertebrate and fish guild and maintain high habitat diversity in the dry season.
-5 deeper fast habitats).
+5 (FI and FD) than FS as large semi-rheophilic fish species are present (requirement for deeper fast habitats).
 The presence of small rheophilic species however necessitates the maintenance of FS and FI.